mkt80/pkoPreview/_pages/calendar.md

 permalink: /calendar/
 ---

-<h2>2017 Race Schedule</h2>
+<h2>2018 Race Schedule</h2>
-<p>Races that Pale Kai intends to participate in for the 2017 season are listed below.
+<p>Races that Pale Kai intends to participate in for the 2018 season are listed below.
 Grayed out races are tenative.</p>
-{% include race-schedule.html %}
+ TBD . . .
 <hr/>
 <h2>PKO Calendar</h2>
 <p>The calendar below lists known practice times, races, and PKO events.
 Check often as it's updated constently.
 Contact communications@palekai.org to submit an event.</p>